linhuawang/hel-large-scale-pfp/README.md

 On top of datasink environment, an LSF system is required with module selfsched and jobs should be submitted using 'bsub' command.

 ## Data
-We have overall > 60,000 sequences coming from 19 pathogentic bacteria and 277 GO term profiles All GO terms data are further categorized in to molecular function and biological process based on their ontology categories.
+We have overall > 60,000 sequences coming from 19 pathogentic bacteria and 277 GO term profiles.
+All GO terms data are further categorized in to molecular function and biological process based on their ontology categories.
 Let's look at the structure of how we organized the data:
 	/path/to/main/src/ > mf/ > GO*******/